 This Korean rolled egg omelet (gaeran mari) recipe is as easy as any American omelet.
 It not only looks beautiful on the table, but it's an easy side dish for any meal.
-Healthful, delicious and full of protein, gaeran mari is a complete breakfast and an easy addition to a bento lunch or a Korean dinner.
-In addition to protein, eggs are also a great source of selenium
+Delicious and full of protein, gaeran mari is a complete breakfast and an easy addition to a bento lunch or a Korean dinner.

 02 of 04